robisim74/angular-l10n/README.md

 ```
 expression | localedate[:format]
 ```
 where `expression` is a date object or a number (milliseconds since UTC epoch) and `format` indicates which date/time components to include.
-See `DatePipe` for further information.
+See Angular 2 `DatePipe` for further information.

 For example, to get the local date, add in the template:
 ```Html